jina-ai/jina/docs/concepts/executor/serve.md

 ## Restart Executor in the Flow

 Sometimes, you don't just want to change the Python files where the Executor logic is implemented, but you also want to change the Executor's YAML configuration.
-For this you can use the `restart` argument for the Executor in the Flow so that it watches changes in the configuration YAML code and ensures Executor deployment is restarted with the new configuration.
+For this you can use the `restart` argument for the Executor in the Flow.
+When `restart` is set, the Executor deployment automatically restarts whenever a change in its YAML configuration file is detected.

 Compared to {ref}`reload <reload-executor>`, where the Executor server is restarted with the new configuration YAML, in this case you can change the exact Executor class being used which is not possible with the {ref}`reload <reload-executor>` option.